gap-packages/4ti2gap/README.md

 	make
 	make install

-In some systems 4ti2 does not find the Gnu Linear Programming Kit needed by the groebner component.
+In some systems 4ti2 does not find the GNU Linear Programming Kit needed by the groebner component.
 Adding the path to GLPK to the previous configure command line may help:

 	...$ ./configure --enable-shared --prefix=whereyouwanttoinstall4ti2 --with-gmp=whereyouinstalledgmp --with-glpk=whereglpkisinstalled